-Joyce Joseph, a graduate of the University of Pennsylvania’s Wharton School and longtime member of the New York finance world’s elite hierarchy, tends to diners at Spice Isle in Warren like she taught Danny Meyer how to run his Union Square Hospitality Group.
+Joyce Joseph, a graduate of the University of Pennsylvania’s Wharton School and longtime member of the New York finance world’s elite, tends to diners at Spice Isle in Warren with grace and personal interest.

-She may be newer at the restaurateur game than New York’s Meyer, but she’s no less gracious, informed and interested in the connections she can make, and is making, by opening a restaurant of a different stripe in a community not known for starting dinner with something as novel as Jamaican festival bread.
+She’s interested in the connections she can make by opening a restaurant of a different stripe in a community not known for starting dinner with something as novel as Jamaican festival bread.

 Ordinarily, I’m not a fan of bread to start dinner, a feed-’em-quick tactic restaurants have adopted to keep folks sated and potentially quiet between the time they order and their food arrives.
 If this started on another planet, I wish Earth hadn’t taken up the mantle.